 For comparison Disney+ can stream on four devices at the same time, while Netflix allows streaming to one device on the basic plan, two on the standard plan on four on premium.

 To sign up as a new member, go to the Amazon Prime page, pick a membership plan that suits you and enter your details.
 Remember, you can start a free trial to check out what's available first.

 Like Netflix, it is possible to share your subscription with other people.
 By linking up different Amazon accounts into an Amazon 'Household', you can share benefits such as free delivery and free streaming.

 You keep your own personal account (so you can watch shows at your own pace), but can share all the benefits (and therefore costs) between members of the same 'household'.
 Find out more here.

 After signing up, you can start watching from thousands of movies and TV shows on your computer, phone, tablet, games console or supported TV.
-Start searching for shows and movies here.
+Start searching for shows and movies.

 If you're watching on the go, the Prime Video app is worth downloading.
-If you want to watch on your TV, find out more about which devices are supported and how to set up here.
+If you want to watch on your TV, find out more about which devices are supported and how to set up.

 Prime Video is designed for streaming, but many shows are available to download and watch offline.
 This is useful when you're travelling or when you know you're not going to have internet access.